XenoForce/Advance-Now/README.md

 Note:

-The original and authentic Advancements mod can be found here: https://github.com/AureusStratus/Advancements
+The original Advancements mod can be found here: https://github.com/AureusStratus/Advancements